• Menu

 Miradouro da Senhora do Monte

-2. Miradouro de São Pedro de Alcântara– For panoramic views of the city, this is one of the best miradouro of Lisbon.
-There is a nice cafe here as well with some of the most incredible views of the city.
+• Miradouro de São Pedro de Alcântara: For sweeping panoramic views of the city, this miradouro is hard to beat.
+There’s also a lovely café here with some of the most stunning views in Lisbon.

 2. Sightsee the Top Attractions in Lisbon